epiore/epiore/README.md

-- 👋 Hi, I’m @epiore or you can call me Patrick
+- 👋 Hi, I’m Patrick
 - 👀 I’m interested in Webdevelopment, DBMS, Data Science and IT-Projectmanagement
 - 🌱 I’m currently learning Java Script + React, Python and Jira/Confluence
 - 💞️ I’m looking to collaborate on a Web Development Project with JS+React